AlTrAugsburg/AlTr-Network/README.txt

 See the demo version on http://altr.hol.es
 CSS Framework Bulma used.
 More infos: http://bulma.io
-Important: inbox.php is the old version of inboxn.php Last changes on 12.1.2017 by AlTrAugsburg
+Important: inbox.php is the old version of inboxn.php Messages can't be read, if there is an code error in one message.
+This bug is going to be fixed soon.
+Last changes on 20.1.2017 by AlTrAugsburg